ahmetberahasanoglu/QuizGame/README.md

 # QuizGame
-an old demo when i was trying to learn unity with udemy
+an old and really bad demo when i was trying to learn unity with udemy